paulb00th/gdt/content/en/our-diving/our-diving.md

 #### We offer a wide variety of other PADI courses, including those offered below.

-If you would like to book any of these, please Contact Us.

 #### Advanced Open Water

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please Contact Us
+If you would like to book an advanced open water course, please [Contact Us](/contact?message=Enquiry%20about%20Advanced%20Open%20Water%20Course)

 {{< image-row images="img/our-diving/AOW1.png,img/our-diving/AOW2.png" paddingTop="10px" >}}